Call 0800 080 7875

 Selective Heating: If you are relying on an alternative heating method, you can save energy, money and warmth by only heating the rooms you use the most (e.g. your bedroom and living room).

 Ask a Neighbour: If you don’t have access to an electric heater, ask friends or neighbours if they have any spare heaters they could lend you.
 Some local authorities and charities also offer emergency heating help.

-Most modern dishwashers and washing machines heat water internally, so you don’t necessarily need hot water to run them.
+Most modern dishwashers and washing machines heat the water internally, so you don’t necessarily need hot water to run them.

 If you have an immersion heater or an electric shower that heats water on demand, you may be able to access hot water even when your boiler isn’t working.
 However, if you don’t, you can still use kettles or saucepans to warm water for washing or bathing.

 WARNING: Take care when transporting hot water around the house and never leave pans of boiling water unattended.